 Therapy shopping is buying items with the main goal of improving your mood.
-Now that you know impulse buying is linked to your emotions, you can recognize these triggers by avoiding shopping when you are feeling down.
+Now that you know impulse buying is linked to your emotions, you can recognize these trigger impulses by avoiding shopping when you are feeling down.
 Although buying a comfort item feels good at the moment, it won’t help you save money for your future.

 4. Don’t shop in groups

 Have you ever been shopping with some friends who encouraged you to buy an item you wouldn’t normally buy?
 Chances are if you were alone, you would have talked yourself out of it.
 Steer clear of shopping with a group so you can avoid taking something home that you didn’t plan to buy.

 When you buy items on impulse, the happiness you gain from them is often short-lived.
 Those purchases also take away from the money you could be spending on more meaningful experiences.
 Saving up to purchase tickets for travel, concerts, or other forms of entertainment may be a more fulfilling way to spend your money, and will lead to less clutter in the long term.

 To eliminate the regret that can come with making an impulse purchase, set up a period of time that you must wait before allowing yourself to purchase the item.
 For example, if you see a new blender and want to try it out, wait 24 hours before you buy it.
 Most of the time, you may find yourself realizing that you didn’t want the item that badly after all.

 7. Don’t buy anything that can’t be returned